davecanderson/docs/docs/create-your-first-webservice.md

 The Unit Test project contains all your Unit and Integration tests.
 It's also a Host project that typically references all other non-Host projects in the solution and contains a combination of concrete and mock dependencies depending on what's being tested.
 See the [Testing Docs](/testing) for more information on testing ServiceStack projects.

-### ServiceStack Integration
+## API Client Examples

 ### jQuery Ajax

-ServiceStack's clean Web Services design makes it simple and intuitive to be able to call ServiceStack Services from any ajax client, e.g. from a [simple Bootstrap Website using jQuery](https://github.com/ServiceStack/Templates/blob/master/src/ServiceStackVS/BootstrapWebApp/BootstrapWebApp/default.cshtml):
+ServiceStack's clean Web Services makes it simple and intuitive to be able to call ServiceStack Services from any ajax client, e.g. from a traditional [Bootstrap Website using jQuery](https://github.com/ServiceStack/Templates/blob/master/src/ServiceStackVS/BootstrapWebApp/BootstrapWebApp/default.cshtml):

 ```html
 <input class="form-control" id="Name" type="text" placeholder="Type your name">